 - Fixed capital is required before the business starts.
 Working capital is required after the business gets started.

 - Fixed capital can’t be liquidated into cash immediately.
 Working capitalWorking CapitalWorking capital is the amount available to a company for day-to-day expenses.
 It's a measure of a company's liquidity, efficiency, and financial health, and it's calculated using a simple formula: "current assets (accounts receivables, cash, inventories of unfinished goods and raw materials) MINUS current liabilities (accounts payable, debt due in one year)" can be liquidated into cash immediately.

 - Fixed capital serves the business for a very long period.
 Working capital serves the business for a brief period.

 - The orientation of fixed capital is strategic.
 The orientation of working capital is operational.

-Every business, thus, needs to take special care of fixed capital and working capital.
-But it is equally important to invest in the right assets so that the business can get benefits from the assets and can make use of them on regular basis.
+Every business, thus, needs to take special care of them both.
+But it is equally important to invest in the right assets so that the business can benefit from the assets and make use of them regularly.

-This has been a comparison of Working Capital vs Fixed Capital, its top 8 differences along with infographics and comparison charts.
-You may also look at these recommended articles for further readings –
+This article has been a guide to Working Capital vs. Fixed Capital.
+Here we discuss the top 8 differences between fixed capital and working capital along with infographics and a comparative table.
+You may also look at these recommended articles for further reading –